Interim CEO of Chicago district appointed to fill the job permanently

 In the fall, King wasn’t among the finalists for the CEO job, which became a point of contention among some groups who supported her.
 But her standing among board members has risen over the last few months as she’s handled budget discussions, the closings of some charter schools and widespread immigration enforcement that affected schools.

-The board named three finalists earlier this month, but one of the candidates, Meisha Porter, the former leader of New York City’s school system, dropped out without offering a reason.
+The board went back to the drawig board anbd named King as one of three finalists earlier this month.
+One of the candidates, Meisha Porter, the former leader of New York City’s school system, dropped out without offering a reason.

 About the Author